airbytehq/airbyte/docs/integrations/sources/salesforce.md

 Airbyte allows exporting all available Salesforce objects dynamically based on:

-- If the authenticated Salesforce user has the Role and Permissions to read and fetch objects
+- If the authenticated Salesforce user has the Role and Permissions to read and fetch objects.
+This would be set as part of the Permission Set you assign to the Airbyte user.
+See [Step 1](#step-1-optional-recommended-create-a-dedicated-salesforce-user) for more information.
-- If the salesforce object has the queryable property set to true.
+- If the Salesforce object has the queryable property set to true.
 Airbyte can only fetch objects which are queryable.
 If you don’t see an object available via Airbyte, and it is queryable, check if it is API-accessible to the Salesforce user you authenticated with.

 ## Limitations & Troubleshooting